microsoft/appcenter-sdk-cordova/demoapp/README.md

     In console type `cordova run android` or `cordova run ios` to launch application on either Android of iOS device or emulator.
 The command will run application on device if connected or start an emulator and launch app on emulator.

-    _Hint_: If you want to pass some additional arguments to underlying `cordova` command, add them after double dash `--`, for example to run application on iPhone 7 simulator use `npm run ios -- --target=iPhone-7`
+    _Hint_: If you want to pass some additional arguments to underlying `cordova` command, add them after double dash `--`, for example to run application on iPhone 7 simulator use `cordova run ios --target=iPhone-7`